-The location of your agency is another important factor – generally your kids will have their first auditions for a casting at the agency, so picking one that is close to home saves a whole lot of time and drama.
+The location of your agency is another important factor.
+Generally your kids will have their first auditions for a casting at the agency.
+Picking one that is close to home saves a whole lot of time and drama.

 Once you have a shortlist of the agencies that suit, send off your email with photos and sit back and wait for them to get in touch.
 Most agencies will want to take your child on exclusively if you sign a contract with them.
 This is why it is important to choose an agency that you are happy to work with for the foreseeable future.

 Rafferty had quite a bit of casting success with Faces Junior.
 The friendly team were great at getting the best out of the children, both during auditions and on-set when they sealed a job.